inwow/wmfraMEWROK/README.md

 ## Code Details:

-### The following script can be used to filter the cross-correlation matrices and generate edge files a
+### The following script can be used to filter the cross-correlation matrices and generate edge files and node files of